fresh88888888/C-Programming-Beginner-to-Advanced/README.md

 - transforming from base class pointer or reference to derived class pointer or reference , at run time.
 - makes it possible to can non polymorphic methods on derived objects.
+- overusing down casts is a sign of bad design , if you find yourself doing this a lot to call polymorphic functions on derived objects , may be you shoud make that function polymorphic in the first place.

 #### 最好的c plus plus youtube 频道：